codescapade/codescapade.github.io/src/blog/creating-a-sprite-atlas-tool.md

 ## Why create a sprite atlas tool
 I have been using sprite atlases to store the images for my games to make drawing more efficient.
 There are a lot of good tools out there to generate them like TexturePacker I mentioned above.
 What I don't like about them is that I always have to open that tool if I add, remove or edit an image.
 Not that it is a lot of work, but it is another tool on the stack.
-I'm creating a game engine called [Aeons](https://github.com/codescapade/aeons) that uses sprite atlases to display images with the built in components and animation system.
+I'm creating a game engine called [Aeons](https://github.com/codescapade/aeons) that uses sprite atlases to display images with the built-in components and animation system.
 If other people end up using this engine I don't want to force another tool on them, so I thought this would be a good opportunity to create one myself.
 I'm using [Haxe](https://haxe.org) a lot so I used that to build it and compile it for multiple operating systems.
 <br/>
 <br/>